twiddlingbits/twr-wasm/docs/api/api-c-con.md

 Consoles can be "tty" aka "streamed", or they can be "windowed" (aka a "terminal").

 Windowed consoles allow text to be placed in assigned positions in the `twr_iocanvas`.
-They also support very chunky (low res) graphics.
-Each character cell can be used as a 2x3 graphic array.
+Unicode characters and symbols are supported.
+The windows console also supports chunky (low res) graphics (each character cell can be used as a 2x3 graphic array),

 There are four consoles that generally exist in the tiny-wasm-runtime world:
  1. null - goes to the preverbal bit bucket